chialab/dna/docs/get-started.md

 # Get started

-The recommended way to use DNA is to setup an ES7 project with Babel or TypeScript which has a lot of life saver features like modules, decorators and typechecking, but it can also work without transpilers and bundlers directly in the browser.
+The recommended way to use DNA is to setup a project with Babel or TypeScript which has a lot of life saver features like modules, decorators and typechecking, but it also works untranspiled in the browser.

 ### Use a CDN